-The Ministry Research Project is completed in five distinct stages, each stage corresponding to a chapter in a research dissertation.
-Faculty fellows, when contracted, were made aware of the formative objectives of this project and have adopted program priorities into their course experience, offering you greater integration of your overall experience.
+The Ministry Transformation Project is completed in five distinct stages, each stage corresponding to a chapter in the research project.
 The five stages are: